open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/mysql.md

 ## Requirements

-Using the OpenMetadata Redshift connector requires supporting services and software.
-Please ensure your host system meets the requirements listed below.
+Using the OpenMetadata ClickHouse connector requires supporting services and software.
+Please ensure that your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.